← Back to Blog

 For the background:

-- Ensure strong contrast with the foreground
+• Keep the contrast with the foreground strong

 Using gradients: